dotnet/csharpstandard/standard/attributes.md

 > }
 > ```
 >
 > The presence of the attribute helps the compiler in a number of ways.
-First, the compiler issues a warning if there's a path where the method can exit without throwing an exception.
-Second, the compiler marks any code after a call to that method as unreachable, until an appropriate catch clause is found.
+First, the compiler can issue a warning if there's a path where the method can exit without throwing an exception.
+Second, the compiler can consider any code after a call to that method as unreachable, until an appropriate catch clause is found.
 Third, the unreachable code won't affect any null states. *end example*

 #### §The-DoesNotReturnIf-Attribute The DoesNotReturnIf attribute